4/5

 9. I love flowers.

-10. I know how to repair computer.
+10. I know how to repair a computer.

 What does "androgyny" mean in the test results?